Accenture/reactive-interaction-gateway/docs/api-gateway.md

 ## Publishing to event streams

 As an alternative to standard HTTP to HTTP communication, we offer a way how to produce event to Kafka/Kinesis via HTTP request.
 This means, that frontend can still send regular HTTP request and RIG will publish content of this request to Kafka topic or Kinesis stream.
-We distinguish between two types of such request -- sync and async.

-### Sync

-Sync means that as you send HTTP request to RIG, it publishes event to Kafka/Kinesis and waits for the acknowledgment from consumer.
-Consumer has to receive event with the same correlation ID.
-If such event is consumed, HTTP process is notified and client gets back response, otherwise it's timeout.
-The correlation ID is attached to Cloud events extension in published event called `rig`.
-In your backend systems you have to make sure that this extension field will be included also in the event that should be consumed by RIG and finish the process.
+In this case, client receives response immediately (fire and forget).

 Configuration of such API endpoint might look like this: